Minutes Available text with City of Valley City Logo above

 Approval of Minutes

-Approve Minutes for the November 16th Commission Meeting.
+Approve Minutes from the January 18th, 2022 Commission Meeting.

 Approval of Consent Agenda

-1. Approve Monthly Reports from the Fire Chief, Electrical Superintendent, Building Inspector Finance Director and Municipal Judge.
+3. Approve Monthly Reports from the Fire Chief, Electrical Superintendent, Building Inspector, Finance Director and Municipal Judge.

 Public Comments